-In addition, total value sales growth of alcoholic drinks in 2012 was below average review period growth.
-This was largely due to strong pre-global financial crisis growth rates and the following reduction in higher-priced on-trade consumption, a general tightening of consumer discretionary spending and increased off-trade discounting during the economic downturn.
+In addition, total value sales growth in 2013 of alcoholic drinks continued to lag behind the review period growth.
+This can be attributed to a number of factors, including strong pre-global financial crisis growth rates and the following reduction in higher-priced on-trade consumption, discretionary spending pressures affecting alcoholic drinks consumption habits and increased off-trade discounting during the economic downturn.

 Samples (FAQs about samples):Sample Alcoholic Drinks Market Research Report

 Delivery: Files are delivered directly into your account within a few minutes of purchase.

 Discover the latest market trends and uncover sources of future market growth for the Alcoholic Drinks industry in New Zealand with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.